-- Fact: You can enter Israel even if you have stamps from Lebanon, Iran, Dubai or all of the Middle East.
+- Fact: You can enter Israel even if you have stamps from Lebanon, Iran, Dubai, or all of the Middle East.
 There is always a massive interview but it’s no big deal.
 Just answer the questions and you will be fine.
 I came from Dubai when I entered Israel, hence the long interview.

 - Israel is bordering Egypt and Jordan.
-If you don’t have control over your route, ask to be stamped in a separate paper in Israel, Jordan and Egypt.
+If you don’t have control over your route, ask to be stamped in a separate paper in Israel, Jordan, and Egypt.
 This way, you will not have proof that you entered these 2 countries from Israel.

 I want to write good things about them but I guess, now is not the time for me to visit.
 I also thought about this: something good is about to come.

 But it doesn’t stop me from having a big heart for everyone, for anyone.
-I may have always been the guinea pig for these types of travels but I will keep on sharing my experiences to all of you. 🙂
+I may have always been the guinea pig for these types of travels but I will keep on sharing my experiences with all of you. 🙂